jaruizsys/DetectingRMAs/README.md

 Let us start from the concept of RMA: RMA stands for Return Merchandise Authorization.
 It's a formal agreement between a seller (usually a retailer) and a customer that allows the return of a product.

-In many businesses, the RMA process is something that could generate unexpected expenses since it generally involves the replacement of a product, at the same time that the customer could have a bad experience when using the service or product.
-Specifically in our GPS tracking business, this is no different.
+In many businesses, the RMA process is something that could generate unexpected expenses since it generally involves the replacement of a product and the customer could have a bad experience when using the service or product.
+Specifically in our GPS tracking business, this is not different.
 I will focus on the world of GPS devices to predict when devices can go through the RMA process by exploring the malfunction warnings collected.

 ### Rationale
-From business perspective it is relevant keeping all customers happy with the product they are getting from a company like us.
+From a business perspective, it is relevant keeping all customers happy with the product they are obtaining from a company like us.
 Considering this is a GPS tracking company, the good performance of the devices installed in each vehicle is essential to fulfill this promise.

 ### Research Question